guatzin818/www/Quick-Start.md

 ./lightgbm config=your_config_file other_args ...
 ```

-Parameters can be both in config file and command line, and the parameters in command line has higher priority than in config file.
+Parameters can be both in the config file and command line, and the parameters in command line have higher priority than in config file.
 For example, following command line will keep 'num_trees=10' and ignore same parameter in config file.
 ```
 ./lightgbm config=train.conf num_trees=10